DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/05-Numerical-Data.md

 </div>

-The **mean**, sometimes called the average, is a common way to measure the center of a **distribution** of data.
+The **mean**, sometimes called the average, is a common way to measure the center of a **distribution**^[The distribution of a variable is essentially the collection of all values of the variable in the data set.
+It tells us what values the variable takes on and how often.
+In the `email50` data set, we used a dotplot to view the distribution of `num_char`.] of data.
 To find the mean number of characters in the 50 emails, we add up all the character counts and divide by the number of emails.
 For computational convenience, the number of characters is listed in the thousands and rounded to the first decimal.

 $$\bar{x} = \frac{21.7 + 7.0 + \cdots + 15.8}{50} = 11.6$$